mgeier/homepage/projects.rst

 ``sphinx_last_updated_by_git`` Extension for Sphinx
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As the name suggests,
+this Sphinx_ extension uses Git to find out the date/time when each source file was last updated (which is typically displayed in the footer of each page).

 :raw-html:`<a class="github-button" href="https://github.com/mgeier/sphinx-last-updated-by-git" data-icon="octicon-star" data-show-count="true" aria-label="Star mgeier/sphinx-last-updated-by-git on GitHub">mgeier/sphinx-last-updated-by-git</a>`

 Jupyter Notebooks About Python & Audio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A collection of some more and some less finished Jupyter notebooks about signal processing in Python (and more).

 https://nbviewer.jupyter.org/github/mgeier/python-audio/blob/master/index.ipynb